 At one end of Main Beach is Noosa National Park, ideal for walks and hikes to fabulous hidden beaches.
-Many native animals live in the National Park including koalas and birds of all varieties and you can often see marine life such as whales, sea turtles and dolphins swimming up and down the coastline.
+Many native animals live in the National Park including koalas and birds of all varieties and you can often see marine life such as whales (during migration season, from June to October), sea turtles and dolphins swimming up and down the coastline.

 The Noosa River meanders through Noosaville and on to the calm waters of Noosa’s lakes.
 The region is also home to the pristine Everglades, within 20 minutes of the hinterland, and is the gateway to World Heritage-listed Fraser Island where tours will take you past the Coloured Sands and Double Island Point.